GT-EmoryMINDlab/rodent-whole-brain-preprocessing-recipe/README.md

 <a name="section-4-2-2"></a>
 #### 4.2.2 EPI template generation (optional): run "generateEPItmp.sh"
 The script normalizes the masked EPI brains to a standard template, and then compute the average of the normalized EPI brains, which gives the final EPI template of your group data.
 This procedure is only needed when you do not have "\*EPItmp.nii" in the template folder or want to generate your data specific EPI template.
-If the latter case (likely for the mouse group data preprocessing), please rename the existing "<model>EPItmp.nii" (if there's one in the template folder) as "<model>EPItmp0.nii" before running the script to avoid overwritting.
+If the latter case (likely for the mouse group data preprocessing), please rename the existing "<model>EPItmp.nii" (if there's one in the template folder) as "<model>EPItmp0.nii" before running the script to avoid overwriting.
 The following details describe the parameters available to users via the command line:
 ```
 Usage: ./generateEPItmp.sh [OPTIONS]